Dyalog/dyalog-jupyter-kernel/WINDOWS.md

 The below instructions install Jupyter and the Dyalog kernel inside a Python "virtual environment".
 This means that you can keep your Jupyter work separate from any other Python work, current or future.
 This is usually a good idea when working with Python.

-1. Download and install the [Dyalog interpreter](https://www.dyalog.com/download-zone.htm)
+1. Download and install the [Dyalog interpreter](https://www.dyalog.com/download-zone.htm).
 2. Download, and run the official [Python installer](https://www.python.org/downloads/).
+Ensure you select `Use admin privileges to install Python`, `Add python.exe to PATH`, and `Disable PATH limit`.
 3. Open a PowerShell terminal.
 Type the following steps into the terminal window.
 4. Create a virtual Python environment with a name of your choosing, for example
     ```